eddiesTime/sme_app/raw_documentation.md

 ```
 _Code snippet 44: MobX Weather Widget_

-The `builder()` function of the `Observable` widget will be monitored by MobX.
+The `builder()` function of the observable widget will be monitored by MobX.
 It tracks all observables and computed observables inside it, which, in this example, is the computed observable `state`.
 Whenever a tracked observable or computed observable changes, the widget gets rebuilt.

 #### Advantages